microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 Using the **Debug: Stop** action (available in the Debug toolbar or via the **Command Palette**) stops the debug session.

-If the debug session was started in "attach" mode (and the red terminate button in the Debug toolbar shows an superimposed "plug"), pressing **Stop** disconnects the Node.js debugger from the debuggee which then continues execution.
+If the debug session was started in "attach" mode (and the red terminate button in the Debug toolbar shows a superimposed "plug"), pressing **Stop** disconnects the Node.js debugger from the debuggee that then continues execution.

 If the debug session is in "launch" mode, pressing **Stop** does the following: